WRHS English Department Program Guide

 @ The Bible As Literature (H, CPA, Grades 11, 12) 2½ credits (Offered 2018-2019)

 In this course, students will study the Bible as a work of literature and as an important foundation of Western literature, art, and culture.
 Students will engage in close reading, critical and analytical thinking, and research in an effort to better understand the Bible’s influence on the world around us.
 Music, art, literature, and popular culture figure prominently in the study of biblical influences.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 Back to Course List